MeheheCedy22/Debian-Ubuntu-postinstall-script/README.md

 # Postinstall script for Debian/Ubuntu based distros

-NOTE: Script is not complete, usage is not recommended
+NOTE: Script is not complete, usage is not recommended **Probably working on Ubuntu LTS 22.04 or later because nala is missing in older versions

 My personal post-install script for Debian/Ubuntu based distros